tonykim925/Getting-and-Cleaning-Data-Course-Project/codebook.md

 1. Downloaded the raw files (x_test, label_test, sub_test, x_train, label_train, sub_train, variable_names, activity_labels)

-2. merged the appropriate sets (x_total <- x_test with x_train, label_total <- label_test with label_train, and sub_ sub_test with sub_train)
+2. Merged the appropriate sets (x_total <- x_test with x_train, label_total <- label_test with label_train, and sub_ sub_test with sub_train)

-3. descriptive variable names were added to the merged x_test using the information from variable_names data table
+3. Added descriptive variable names to the merged x_test using the information from variable_names data table

-4. Numerical values of activities were substituted with descriptive values by merging label_total and activity_labels.
+4. Substituted numerical values of activities with descriptive values by merging label_total and activity_labels.
 The new file is set to label_total_renamed.

-5. the sub_total column name is renamed from V1 to subjectname
+5. Renamed the sub_total column name from V1 to subjectname

-6. sub_total, label_total_renamed, and x_total are combined together to form one data table named combined_data.
+6. Combined sub_total, label_total_renamed, and x_total to form one data table named combined_data.

-7. With the data has properly merged, mean and standard deviation for each measurement with the subjectname and activitylabels are extracted to form a new data table named mean_std_only.
+7. Extracted mean and standard deviation for each measurement along with subjectname and activitylabels from combined_data to form a new data table named mean_std_only.

-8. Using the mean_std_only data table, an independent tidy data with the average of each variable by activityname and subjectname is created.
+8. Using the mean_std_only data table, aggregated an independent tidy data with the average of each variable by activityname and subjectname.